- Publish Date: 20-02-2018 / 3:01 AM

 When done in the morning, these simple morning yoga for beginners’ routines can get you ready and alert to tackle the day!
-If you are looking for the best yoga for brain power and mental alertness, this article is indeed for you.
+This article is indeed for you if you are looking for the best yoga for brain power and mental alertness.

-How?
 According to Timothy McCall, M.D., you can calm down your mind and untangle your mental loops that cause stress through yoga.
-This mind-body practice, which combines controlled breathing, physical poses, and meditation, does not only help you relax but can also improve your mental ability.
+This mind-body practice, which combines controlled breathing, physical poses, and meditation, helps you relax and improves your cognitive ability.
 Best of all, these poses can easily be mastered by yoga newbies or beginners—reasons why some call it morning yoga for beginners and others refer to it as beginners yoga poses.

-So, start your day right by performing these simple and yet effective easy yoga for beginners at home exercises that anybody can do.
-One of the reasons why certain yoga poses can improve your brain is because of a few simple reasons.
+So, start your day right by performing this simple and yet effective morning yoga for beginners at home every morning.
+One reason why certain yoga poses can improve your brain is for a few simple reasons.
 Yoga can increase blood flow to the brain, mostly because of endorphins releases during yoga.

-Here are 5 of the best easy yoga for beginners at home for brainpower that you can easily practice at home.
+Here are 5 of the best easy beginner yoga poses at home for brainpower that you can easily practice at home.

 Spread your knees but keep your big toes touching.